Search

 Extreme market fluctuations—good and bad—have a way of throwing portfolios off their rhythm.
 So during periods of increased volatility, it's all the more important to rebalance your assets according to your investment objectives.

-Suppose that you have a target asset mix of 70% stocks and 30% bonds and it's a bear market where stocks have lost significantly more value than fixed-income assets.
+Suppose that you have a target asset mix of 70% stocks and 30% bonds, and it's a bear market where stocks have lost significantly more value than fixed-income assets.
 Suddenly, your portfolio is comprised of 60% stocks and 40% bonds.
-In order to get back to your target mix, you'll have to sell some of your bond holdings and use the proceeds to purchase more stocks.
+To get back to your target mix, you'll have to sell some of your bond holdings and use the proceeds to purchase more stocks.

 5. Take advantage of dollar-cost averaging

 Dollar-cost averaging is one of the simplest and most effective ways to boost your investment balance.
 The idea is remarkably simple: You contribute a set dollar amount every week or every month regardless of market conditions.
-Depending on your goals and your budget, for instance, you may decide to put $200 every month into an individual retirement account (IRA).
+Depending on your goals and your budget, for instance, you may decide to put $200 every month into an IRA.

 Over time, the market is bound to go through peaks and valleys.
 In general, it's a wise approach to keep your investment strategy consistent during those fluctuations.
 Trying to predict stock movements or reacting emotionally when they occur doesn't often pan out.